jess-of-the-woods/tid_til/notes/linux/terminal.md

 `sudo` will just allow you superuser access for a single command.. e.g. `sudo apt-get install wine`.
 This is safer.
 The OS will remember your password for 15 minutes.
 If you haven't set up root account & password, you can log in as superuser with `sudo su` using just your user password.

+#### GKSu
+GKSu is a library that provides a Gtk+ frontend to su and sudo.
+It supports login shells and preserving environment when acting as a su frontend.
+It is useful to menu items or other graphical programs that need to ask a user's password to run another program as another user.

+- `gksu gedit /etc/sysctl.conf`     (change swappiness)
+- `gksu gedit`, in preferences, disable file browser plugin

 ### managing applications
 installing / uninstalling / updating / upgrading
 - `apt-cache search searchterm`: search repositories for search term (search through package names & descriptions)